abdoh-alkhateeb/printf/README.md

 # printf
 This project involves creating a faithful replica of the standard C library's printf function.
+The goal of this project is to develop a function that emulates the behavior of the original printf while providing insights into its internal workings.
+By reverse engineering the core functionality of printf, developers can deepen their understanding of formatting, string manipulation, and variable argument handling in C programming.